The homology of $\mathrm{tmf}$: Calculation of

 \subsection{Construction of a map}

-Let us start by describing the (infinite-dimensional) vector bundle $\mathcal{F}(MU)$ on the stack $M_{FG}$.
-This is the vector bundle which assigns to a formal group over a ring $R$ the ring parametrizing coordinates on this formal group, modulo action of $\mathbb{G}_m$.
+Let us start by describing the sheaf $\mathcal{F}(MU)$ on the stack $M_{FG}$.
+This assigns to a formal group over a ring $R$ the ring parametrizing coordinates on this formal group, modulo action of $\mathbb{G}_m$.
 Namely, let $M_{FG}^{coord}$ be the moduli stack of formal groups together with a coordinate (i.e., an isomorphism of formal schemes with the formal affine line $\widehat{\mathbb{A}^1}$), so that $M_{FG}^{coord} $ is simply the spectrum of the Lazard ring.
 It parametrizes formal group \emph{laws} (and no isomorphisms).

 There is a $\mathbb{G}_m$-action on $M_{FG}^{coord}$, corresponding to twisting a coordinate: this induces the usual grading of the Lazard ring.
 There is a morphism of stacks